syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/WebKit-HTML-converter.md

 5. Click Finish.
 HTML converter is installed in your machine.

-N> Starting with v20.1.0.x, if you reference Syncfusion HTML converter assemblies from trial setup or from the NuGet feed, include a license key in your projects.
-Refer to the [link](https://help.syncfusion.com/file-formats/licensing/overview) to learn about generating and registering Syncfusion license key in your application to use the components without trail message.
+N> Starting with v20.1.0.x, if you reference Syncfusion<sup style="font-size:70%">&reg;</sup>  HTML converter assemblies from trial setup or from the NuGet feed, include a license key in your projects.
+Refer to the [link](https://help.syncfusion.com/file-formats/licensing/overview) to learn about generating and registering Syncfusion<sup style="font-size:70%">&reg;</sup>  license key in your application to use the components without trail message.

 ## Command Line

-Command Line Install and Uninstall are supported by the Syncfusion  HTML converter Installer.
+Command Line Install and Uninstall are supported by the Syncfusion<sup style="font-size:70%">&reg;</sup>   HTML converter Installer.
 The following section demonstrate this ability.

 ### Command Line Installation

 Follow the given steps to install through Command Line in Silent mode.

-1. Double-click the Syncfusion  HTML converter Installer to launch it.
+1. Double-click the Syncfusion<sup style="font-size:70%">&reg;</sup>   HTML converter Installer to launch it.
 The Self-Extractor Wizard automatically opens and extracts the package.
 2. The syncfusionessentialhtmlconverter_(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder opens.
 The syncfusionessentialhtmlconverter_(version).exe file is available in one of the folders.
 4. Copy the syncfusionessentialhtmlconverter_(version).exe file in local drive.
 Example: D:\temp